December 5, 2013

 Patient during Lokomat treatment at Hospital Hochzirl.

-Yes.
 It is difficult to trace the different improvements to specific types of therapy.
-But with the help of all therapies, the patient is now able to continue with Lokomat treatment.
+But with the help of all therapies combined, the patient is now able to continue with Lokomat treatment.
 In the beginning of the rehabilitation, there was no thought of setting the goal of walking.

-Dynamic verticalisation with the Erigo turned out to help improving her general condition and being a prophylaxis of equinus foot and contractures.
+Dynamic verticalisation with the Erigo turned out to support with improving her general condition.
 Also, the patient gives feedback to be motivated due to the Erigo.

 Therefore, we are convinced that the Erigo is useful as a preparation for treatment with the Lokomat.